 In terms of judicial organization, Monaco has three levels of civil jurisdictions:

 - 1st degree:

 - The Justice of the Peace, which deals with claims up to 10,000 €,

 - The First Instance Tribunal, which is competent to rule on civil and commercial litigation and certain areas of administrative disputes involving the State or public organisms, for claims superior to 10,000 €.

 - The Employment Tribunal, which is competent for disputes related to employment contracts.

 - The Commercial Lease Arbitral Commission and the Rents Arbitral Commission.

 - 2nd degree:

-- Court of Appeal, which has general jurisdiction over appeals, except, mainly, for the appeal of some decisions issued by the Judge of the Peace, the appeal of civil and commercial arbitral awards.
+- The Court of Appeal, which has general jurisdiction over appeals, except, mainly, for the appeal of some decisions issued by the Judge of the Peace.

-Eventually, the constitutionality of laws is controlled by the Supreme Court, which is also competent for constitutional disputes such as actions for compensation related to the infringement of constitutional rights and freedoms.
-The Supreme Court also acts as an administrative jurisdiction competent in administrative cases such as proceedings for obtaining the annulment administrative authorities’ decisions and administrative acts, and rules conflicts of jurisdiction.
-It also rules on conflicts of jurisdiction.
+Eventually, the constitutionality of laws is controlled by the Supreme Court (“Tribunal Suprême”), which is also competent for constitutional disputes such as actions for compensation related to the infringement of constitutional rights and freedoms.
+The Supreme Court also acts as an administrative jurisdiction competent in administrative cases such as proceedings for obtaining the annulment administrative authorities’ decisions and administrative acts, and rules on conflicts of jurisdiction.